-Eagle-i is a gateway site, developed by the Institute of Advanced Legal Studies, linking to worldwide legal information sources on the internet.
+Eagle-i is a portal, developed by the Institute of Advanced Legal Studies, linking to worldwide legal information sources on the Web.
 Coverage includes UK, European, foreign, comparative and international law.
-The database can be searched, or browsed by country or jurisdiction, legal subject area, or international law topic.
+The database can be searched, with options available to filter the search by country, resource type, or organisation.

 Lawlinks is maintained by the Library of the University of Kent to help students and others find their way around legal internet resources.
 The “Signposts” section provides briefly annotated links to freely available sites recommended as good starting points for legal research.
 These include both UK and worldwide links and a section devoted to specific legal topics.

-This site, maintained by Delia Venables, an IT consultant, aims to provide a comprehensive set of links to legal resources which may be of use to the legal community in the UK and Ireland.
-There are separate sections for four different user groups: individuals, lawyers, companies and students.
+This site, founded in 1995 by IT consultant Delia Venables, and now maintained by legal publishing consultant Nick Holmes, aims to provide a comprehensive set of links to legal resources which may be of use to the legal community in the UK and Ireland.
+There are sections aimed at three separate user groups: Individuals, Businesses and Lawyers.
+Other sections include Updates (for new sites, legal blogs, etc) and Lawyer Listings.
 Entries are annotated and new content is added frequently.